Troll Farms: Model

 \section{Model}

-A continuum of voters of mass one needs to choose whether to reelect the government.
+A continuum of voters of mass one need to choose whether to re-elect the government.
 There is an unknown state of the world $\theta\in\left\{ 0,1\right\} $, which indicates, for example, whether the government is competent.
-The preferences of each voter are characterised by a type $x\in\mathbb{R}$.
-We assume that types are distributed across voters according to a cdf $H\left(x\right)$ with the associated density $h\left(x\right)$ and with full support on $\mathbb{R}$.
-If a voter with type $x$ votes for the government, she receives a payoff $1-x$ if the state turns out to be 1 -- that is, if the government is competent -- and a payoff $-x$ is the state turns out to be 0.
-The payoff of a voter who votes against the government is normalised to zero.\footnote{Thus, voters receive payoffs from their actions, and not from the outcome of the election.
-Since the set of voters is a continuum, each voter is pivotal with probability zero.
-Hence, allowing voters' payoffs to also depend on the voting outcome has no effect on their behaviour at an equilibrium.} Thus, a voter with a higher type is more opposed to the government.
-Note that we allow for types to be outside the $\left[0,1\right]$ interval, that is, to prefer to vote the same way irrespective of the state.
+The preferences of each voter are characterised by a type $x\in\left[0,1\right]$.
+Types are distributed across voters according to a CDF $H\left(x\right)$ with the associated density $h\left(x\right)$ and with full support.
+If a voter with type $x$ votes for the government, she receives a payoff $1-x$ if the state turns out to be 1, that is, if the government is competent, and a payoff $-x$ if the state turns out to be 0.
+The payoff of a voter who votes against the government is normalised to zero.
+Thus, a voter with a higher type is more opposed to the government.
 We assume that a voter who is indifferent votes for the government.

-The government is reelected if the share of voters who vote for it is at least $\frac{1}{2}$.
-We will say that the election aggregates information if it achieves the ``correct'' outcome -- that is, if the government is reelected in state one, and is not reelected in state zero.
+The government is re-elected if the share of voters who vote for it is at least $\frac{1}{2}$.

 Voters share a common prior belief about the state of the world being 1.
 We normalise that belief to $\frac{1}{2}$.
-Note that this is without loss of generality: changing the belief is equivalent to shifting the distribution $H$.
+Note that this is without loss of generality: as we show below, the voter votes for the government if and only if her posterior belief is at least $x$.
+Hence, changing the prior belief is equivalent to changing the distribution $H$.